sankarshanmukhopadhyay/TRQP-TSPP/README.md

 ### 3) Update fixtures
 Edit `harness/fixtures/queries.json` to replace example identifiers (`did:example:*`) and vocab URIs with values valid in your environment.
+For Ayra deployments, also add the three recognition fixtures listed above.

 ### 4) Run tests
 ```bash